kzingler/kzingler.github.io/about.md

 Technology](https://en.wikipedia.org/wiki/New_Mexico_Institute_of_Mining_and_Technology).
 I will receive my BS in Biology in May of 2016.
 I will then be moving to Chicago, Il.

-I'm currently involved in three separate undergraduate research ventures.
+I am a recent graduate from New Mexico Tech, magnan cum laude, with my Bachelors of Science in Biology.
+During my undergraduate years I was involved in three separate undergraduate research ventures.
 Since January of 2014, I have been working at the [Center for Leadership in Technology Commercialization (CLTC)](http://management.nmt.edu/cltc/) under Dr. Peter Anselmo on market research, patent law and language, business plans,